On the symplectic type of isomorphims of the p-torsion of elliptic curves: Existence of symplectic criteria in terms of the image of

-Recall that, for $E/\Q_\ell$ and $E'/\Q_\ell$ elliptic curves with isomorphic $p$-torsion, a symplectic criterion exists when all the $G_{\Q_\ell}$-module isomorphisms $\phi : E[p] \to E'[p]$ have the same symplectic type.
-As explained in Section~\ref{S:localApproach} we want to classify when a symplectic criterion exists for each possible type of reduction of $E/\Q_\ell$, as summarized in Table~\ref{Table:CriteriaList}.
-Here we will give an intermediate step towards this classification by describing when a symplectic criterion exists in terms of conditions on the image $\rhobar_{E,p}(G_{\Q_\ell})$ as a subgroup of $\GL_2(\F_p)$.
-More precisely, we shall prove the following theorem.
+Recall from Section~\ref{S:localApproach} that, for elliptic curves $E/\Q_\ell$ and $E'/\Q_\ell$ with isomorphic $p$-torsion modules, we say that a local symplectic criterion exists if the $G_{\Q_\ell}$-module isomorphisms between $E[p]$ and $E'[p]$ are either all symplectic or all anti-symplectic.
+As explained in the same section we want to classify when a symplectic criterion exists for all the possible types of reduction of $E$ and~$E'$, as summarized in Table~\ref{Table:CriteriaList}.
+Here we will give an intermediate step towards this classification by describing when a symplectic criterion exists in terms of conditions on the image $\rhobar_{E,p}(G_{\Q_\ell})$ as a subgroup of~$\GL_2(\F_p)$.

+We shall prove the more general Theorem~\ref{T:conditionRho} below.
+We start by extending the idea above for any field $F \subset \Qbar_\ell$.
+Given elliptic curves $E/F$ and $E'/F$ with isomorphic $p$-torsion $G_F$-modules, we say that a {\bf (local) symplectic criterion exists} if the $G_F$-module isomorphisms between $E[p]$ and $E'[p]$ are either all symplectic or all anti-symplectic.